 Located on the Dominican Republic’s Northwest Coast, about an hour west of Montecristi, is the awe-inspiring Punta Rucia.
-See driving directions and map below.

 Depending on the way you look at it, Punta Rucia’s lack of development can be a positive or a negative.
 Positive, because this small beach town remains one of the great escapes of the island; negative because basic services are non-existent.
 When arriving in Punta Rucia, come prepared: there are no gas stations, no ATM’s or banks, no cell phone service, no paved roads and accommodation mainly ranges from very basic to basic.

 What is available is the type of beach, that at first glance, can only bring a smile to your face.
 Few shorelines in the country project such stunning colors as those of Punta Rucia.
 On a sunny day, the waters of Punta Rucia project a pattern of blues and greens that extend far from the coast, offering magical views that include a backdrop of mountains to the west.
 This is the quintessential Caribbean beach.